 The impact of the COVID-19 pandemic has added to the complexity of true leadership.
 Campus closures, social lockdown and enforced working from home has brought about disruption, displacement and disconnection: the disruption of work patterns and activities, the displacement of teams and departments, and the disconnection of colleague relationships.

 Leading Virtual and Disconnected Teams has been designed in response to these challenging times and has been developed to support colleagues to take stock of their team or departmental leadership and review their approach to influencing in a virtual world.
+You can find out more and read a testimonial from a previous delegate by downloading our information sheet below.

 Leading Virtual and Disconnected Teams has been designed for those leading large teams or departments in higher education.
 The programme is ideal for colleagues who are a head of department, centre or service in either a professional or an academic role, or for those leading a large unit or cross-disciplinary/functional project team.